zlatozaraZlatkova/jobs-web-app/README.md

 - **To run servers independently:**
   - For backend only: `npm run server`
-  - For frontend only: `npm run dev`
+  - For frontend only: `cd client && npm run dev`

 - **Note about API Proxy:**
 All API requests from the frontend are automatically proxied to the backend server through the Vite configuration.
 Here's how it works: